We’re helpless victims of our conditioning until we become conscious. ~ Ajan Sumato

-The person who has suffered with alcoholism for years attends twelve step meetings and tells her story over and over again, to keep the truth high in her consciousness, and each day chooses sobriety.
+The person who has suffered from alcoholism for years attends twelve-step meetings and tells her story over and over again, to keep the truth high in her consciousness, and each day chooses sobriety.
 The rage-a-holic also chooses day by day, to hold on to his tempter, and to choose more skillful ways of communicating.
-When the ones who have been keeping secrets for others, protecting them at her own expense, begin to tell the truth, the process of healing is underway.
+When the ones who have been keeping secrets for others, protecting them at her own expense, begin, to tell the truth, the process of healing is underway.

 As we discover our old unskillful patterns and address them, we feel more powerful and become more authentic and at ease.
 As we see the evidence come in about our own changes, we begin to trust that people really do change.
 We no longer fear that we are stuck with the unskillful patterns that we picked up in my family of origin or in previous adult relationships.